gdg-x/zeppelin/_posts/2018-07-07-call-for-papers.markdown

 * non profit organisations promoting software development related activites in the North East of England.

 If you belong to one of those groups you are cordially invited to submit a talk proposal (or a number of proposals).
-An independent program committee assesses the proposals and selects the actual conference talks.<br/>
+An independent programme committee assesses the proposals and selects the actual conference talks.<br/>

 #### Themes and topics – what do we expect?
 Our team prepared set of interesting topics in but if you have any cool idea you want to share not from this list, feel free to submit it as well.